-Looking for something to do with your leftover Amaretto?
-Well, this is there perfect recipe to help with that!
+Are you looking for something to do with your leftover Amaretto?
+Well, this is the perfect recipe to help with that!

-Much thanks to Bettycrocker.com for the recipe, but as per usual, I didn’t 100% follow it.
+Thanks to Bettycrocker.com for the recipe, but I didn’t 100% follow it.
 Now my cake did not come out as pretty, my decorating skills just aren’t there, but it was so good.
-One slice was difficult to stop at.
+One slice was challenging to stop at.

-A few changes that I felt necessary to make.
+A few changes that I wanted to make.
 One, I am not a fan of white cake.
-Though I believe that this type of cake was chosen to enhance the flavor of the amaretto, for my taste buds it fell a little short and still tasted like a white cake.
-As an almond flavored liqueur, a simple fix could be to add a bit of Almond Extract.
-However, I felt that the fix for me would be to make a French Vanilla Cake, my favorite, with a couple of more changes.
+Though I believe that the intent of choosing this type of cake was to enhance the amaretto flavor, for my taste buds, it fell a little short and still tasted like a white cake.
+As an almond-flavored liqueur, a simple fix could be to add a bit of Almond Extract.
+However, I felt the spot for me would be to make a French Vanilla Cake, my favorite, with a couple more changes.

-This cake is, as the box describes, “Super Moist”.
-It has such flavor and according to this website, should retain at least 30% of the alcohol.
+This cake is, as the box describes, “Super Moist.”
+According to this website, it has such flavor and should retain at least 30% of the alcohol.
 It would make a perfect addition to a holiday party or adult birthday party; it even stands well as a “just because” cake.

-I made a lot of changes to the box recipe, plus the addition of Amaretto.
-Yet, I did come pretty close to following the recipe for the icing but if I were you, I wouldn’t!
-Even with my icing I had tripled the powdered sugar and it was still not thick enough.
+I made many changes to the box recipe and added amaretto.
+Yet, I did come close to following the recipe for the icing, but if I were you, I wouldn’t!
+Even with my icing, I had tripled the powdered sugar, which was still not thick enough.
 The icing was just way too watery for the picture on the Betty Crocker website.

 There are three top options I could think of to fix this.

-Option 1: Use even more than triple the required powdered sugar, but this will make the icing VERY sweet.
+1: Use even more than triple the required powdered sugar, which will make the icing VERY sweet.

-Option 3: Buy store bought icing and use your amaretto to make (or remake) this amazing drink.
+3: Buy store-bought icing and use come of your amaretto to make (or remake) this amazing drink.

-Whichever your choice, I’m sure you’ll enjoy!Tags: Amaretto, cake, recipe, strawberry, vanilla
+Whichever your choice, I’m sure you’ll enjoy it!Tags: Amaretto, cake, recipe, strawberry, vanilla